Congress Will Consider Student-Loan Deferrals for Victims of Sexual Violence

 Attorney Ryan Thompson in Buffalo days before the Title IX compliance deadline (Buffalo Business First/Joed Viera)

-BUFFALO BUSINESS FIRST, August 21, 2020 – Through the years, attorney Ryan Thompson has learned more than a few things about investigations.
+BUFFALO BUSINESS FIRST – Through the years, attorney Ryan Thompson has learned more than a few things about investigations.

 Now a solo practitioner, the Hamburg native started his career as a crime reporter for a Massachusetts newspaper.
 He went on to law school and most recently was the Title IX coordinator and human rights officer at Niagara University.